 A Crisis of Trust

-Especially important are the skills of inquiry which help us all have conversations that lead to results, process and relationship satisfaction.
-Learning to deeply listen just doesn’t come naturally to all of us; it requires a good toolkit, which includes the ability to “bracket” our inner chatter [see Figure 1 below] so that we can clear our minds to inquire and to accept what we hear.
-It requires us to ask questions with true curiosity of one another and to learn to probe more deeply for both the meaning as well as the “music between the notes” of the words that are actually spoken, so that we can understand the emotion that is behind the words.
-By learning the skills of listening, we can all get to the first stage of understanding so that we can then begin to build shared meaning and, ultimately, some agreements to guide our actions.
+Especially important are the skills of inquiry which help us all have conversations that lead to results, process, and relationship satisfaction.
+Learning to deeply listen just doesn’t come naturally to all of us; it requires a good toolkit, which includes the ability to “bracket” our inner chatter [see Figure 1 below], so that we can clear our minds to inquire and to accept what we hear.
+It also requires us to ask questions with true curiosity of one another, and to learn to probe more deeply for both the meaning as well as the “music between the notes” of the words that are actually spoken, so that we can understand the emotion that is behind the words.
+By learning the skills of listening, we can all get to the first stage of understanding so that we can then begin to build shared meaning, and ultimately, some agreements to guide our actions.

 Henry II wasted one of his best resources when he locked up Eleanor.
 She was a brilliant strategist and tactician, and had the people skills he generally lacked.
 His legacy and the history of Europe might have been remarkably different had the two of them figured out another way to handle their own lack of trust, and subsequent actions.
 Of course, had that happened, we would have missed one of the best movies of all time!

 Get the latest from us in our monthly newsletter, packed with offers, news, and practical insights.Click Here